motamman/signalk-meteo/README.md

 2. **Forecasts not updating**: Verify the position subscription is working and the update interval isn't too long
 3. **API errors**: Check your API key validity and usage limits
 4. **"Could not validate API key" warning**: Check your Meteoblue API key and internet connectivity
-5. **Usage notifications**: Monitor your API usage in `environment.outside.meteoblue.system.account` - notifications will appear at 80% and 90% usage
+5. **Usage notifications**: Monitor your API usage in `environment.outside.meteoblue.system.account` - notifications will appear at 80% and 90% usage (this can sometimes be wonky and report wildly incorrect info)
 6. **Moving forecasts not working**: Check that "Auto-Enable Moving Forecasts" is enabled in config, or manually enable via `commands.meteoblue.engaged`
 7. **Stuck in stationary mode**: Verify vessel has heading and SOG data, or check if moving forecasts are manually disabled via `commands.meteoblue.engaged`